Mélinée Manouchian: Biography

-She was born in 1913 in Constantinople as Melina Assadourian (or Soukémian).
-During the Armenian genocide she lost her parents and was taken, along with her elder sister, to a Protestant orphanage in Smyrne.
+Melina Soukémian was born on 13 November 1913 in Constantinople, Ottoman Empire (present-day Istanbul, Turkey) to an Armenian family.
+During the Armenian genocide she lost her parents and was taken, along with her elder sister, to a Protestant orphanage in Smyrna.
 Then she moved to Corinth, Greece.
-After 1926 she lived in Marseilles, France, where she learned French and studied accounting.
+After 1926 she lived in Marseille, France, where she learned French and studied accounting.
 She met her future husband Missak Manouchian in 1934.
 In 1935 she became secretary of the Armenian Relief Committee.
 She was in close contact with Charles Aznavour's family.
 According to Aida Aznavour, the Manouchians "during the long years — and what years! — played an outstanding role in the life of our family".
 During the French Resistance she became a heroic companion to her husband.
 She "posed incognito at the scene of a guerilla attack to observe carefully the movements of each actor and note the results of the operation and the reaction of the public".
 From the early 1940s she regularly made, copied and distributed forbidden anti-fascist literature.
 When Missak was arrested for the first time, she asked Micha Aznavourian to take her to the camp at Compiègne on his bicycle.
 She succeeded in passing some food to her husband (prisoner number 351) and even visited him for a second.

 After the last arrest of Missak, she was sentenced to death in absentia, but was hidden and saved by the Aznavourians.
 After World War II she lived and worked in Yerevan, then in the 1960s she returned to Paris.
 In 1954 she wrote her memoirs about Missak.